Moxie

 I began to bellydance in 1998, when I attended an Egyptian Dance class.
 I've been fascinated with Ancient Egypt ever since I was 7 years old, so the name piqued my curiosity.
+I would have died of embarrassment if I'd known it was bellydance, but I remained blissfully ignorant until class was well underway.
 I enjoyed the dance form, but not the instructor, so I studied on my own for the next several years with books and videos.
 I quickly fell in love with American Tribal Style bellydance when I encountered the Fat Chance Bellydance instructional videos.

 In 2004, the Bristol Renaissance Faire hired me to perform with the Sahara Nights troupe, and I found myself on stage that August with no clear idea how it had happened.
 This gave me the confidence to start performing solos in public.
 I danced for a few seasons at the Bristol Renaissance Faire as Yasmina.